VerlonRoelMBINGUI/Kernel_Methods_for_ML_Challenge_2023/README.md

 * SVM with  Spectrum Kernels
 * SVM with Gaussian Kernel

-We obtained a private score of0.67600 on the leaderboard and ranked 2nd at the end of the competition.
+We obtained a private score of 0.67600 on the leaderboard and ranked 2nd at the end of the competition.